Skip to content

 The Conclusion- Glycolic acid and Retinol

-Which chemical exfoliant is better for your skin?
+Which chemical exfoliant between Glycolic acid and Retinol is better for your skin?

 Both Glycolic acid and Retinol are powerhouse ingredients but their PH levels work completely on different levels hence avoid them using at the same time to avoid adverse reactions.

-If you want to exfoliate, remove dead skin & resurface the texture of the skin, go for Glycolic Acid.
+• If you want to mildly exfoliate the skin, remove dead skin cells, and resurface the texture of the skin, go for Glycolic Acid.

-If you want to increase collagen production in the skin & are looking for acne treatment, go for Retinol.
+• If you want to increase collagen production in the skin and are looking for acne treatment, go for Retinol.

 Can you use Glycolic acid and Retinol together?

-NO. You can’t use Glycolic acid and Retinol at the same time.
-Use them maybe at different times of the day but not together.
+NO. You cannot use Glycolic acid and Retinol together at the same time.
+Using them together can be potentially irritating or the ingredients in Glycolic acid can compromise the stability of Retinol which makes it ineffective.
+Use the ingredients maybe at different times of the day but not together.

 Related Articles